 This also helps keep our portions of more caloric fare to a minimum as we’ve already partially filled up on the good stuff.

-My typical relish tray includes: cucumbers, bell pepper strips, carrots, cherry tomatoes, and peanut butter celery (a favorite of my kids).
+My typical relish tray includes: cucumbers, bell pepper strips, carrots, cherry tomatoes, and of course a little ranch dressing!

 Now I know some of you are looking at this and thinking “That’s a veggie tray”.
 Well, its not.
 Why?
 Because I said so.